Call Us: 1-888-296-3059

 • Fee structure explanation and cost estimates

-• Strategy overview and potential outcomes
+• Strategy overview and procedural information

 • Timeline expectations and process explanation